 I had the opportunity to work as a freelance graphic designer for the Webster University Department of Art, Design, and Art History.
 With a quick turn around, I designed the layout for the forty-four page 40 @ 100 exhibition catalogue commemorating institutional landmarks as part of Webster University’s Centennial Homecoming Weekend.

 "What is the meaning of our life?"
 This is a question many seem to ask, yet there is no definite answer to it.
 I enjoy philosophical questions - there's much to be explored, make for interesting conversation, have no definite solutions, and make my brain hurt.
 With my current work, I want to engage the viewer more.
 This piece holds the attention of the viewer for a period of time as they read through the piece.
 It works best with 3D glasses, viewing the piece by closing one eye at a time.

 1.5' x 6'

 This piece depicts a mechanical city on water.
-I enjoy thinking about what life could be like in the future because it hasn't been created yet and technology is rapidly advancing.
-Currently we are fixed on land, but this piece explores what cities could look like if they had the capability to move on water.
-It would be a different way of exploring the world.
-When creating this piece, I was specifically thinking about Japan.
-Being the technological powerhouse that it is in addition to its size, Japan would probably be the first country to move around on water if they ever consider the idea.
+I enjoy thinking about what life could be like in the future as technology advances.
+Currently we are fixed on land, but this piece explores what cities could look like if the capability to move around on water existed.
+When creating this piece, I specifically thought about Japan.
+Being a technological powerhouse and smaller in size, Japan would probably be the first country to have this capability if they ever were to consider the idea.